njerezlillo/pwpldis/README.md

 df <- rpwpldis(1000, p, alpha)
 ```

 We estimate the discrete piecewise power-law model for the previously generated dataset `df` using the `fit_pwpldis` function.
 The argument `nbreak = 1` indicates that the model should be fitted with a single change point.
-This function returns the estimated location of the change point along with the corresponding scaling parameters.
+This function returns the estimated location of the change point along with the corresponding scaling parameters:

 ``` r
 fit_1 <- fit_pwpldis(df, nbreak = 1)